the-lean-crate/criner/README.md

 When excludes are present, it makes recommendations mandatory, and considers all files that don't are included despites those recommendations to be waste.
 The reason is that whitelists, i.e. include directives, are better supported by cargo due to the presence of negations, so it assumes people have better control over the includes they make.

+### What are "potential savings"?

+It's our way to hint at the possibility of making your crate smaller while acknowledging that your `include` directive is probably exactly what you had in mind when designing it.

+However, right now we believe that certain kinds of files are not needed to build a crate and thus may have additional negation patterns that would exclude these files.
+Common examples are tests, which are easily included by the typical `src/**/*.rs` include directive.

+Potential savings do not count as 'Waste', but currently prevent the [crate version](https://crates-io.github.io/waste/zfs-core/0.2.0.html) from achieving the `perfectly lean` status.

 ## Limitations of Waste Reporting